clmccart/mlopstemplate/README.md

 Once your have your secrets set-up, you are ready to start using the project.
 Below is guidance on how best to use this project and how you can expect it to behave.

 # Project Structure
+***experiment_nbs***
+- This is an isolated sandbox folder where you can import from the rest of the project but keep your experimentation notebooks seperated out from the rest of the project code.
+When changes are made to this folder, it will not trigger a Build

+***src***
+- this is the folder in which all operationalized code will live.
+Changes to this folder on the master branch will trigger a Build
+    - ***data_ingestion:***
+        - this folder contains all of the code for the DataIngestor class.
+The default code included in this project is a DataIngestor that pulls a file from blob and returns it as a dataframe.
+This class can be updated depending on the requirements of your specific scenario.
+        - this class allows the data ingestion process to be abstracted away and, therefore, stay consistent accross developers.
+    - ***data_preprocessing:***
+        - this folder contains the code for the DataPreprocessor class.
+Similiar to the data_ingestion folder, any code around data preprocessing should be contained within this abstraction.
+    - ***deployment:***
+        - this folder contains all of the requirements for ACI and AKS deployment.
+The Release pipeline will pull in files from this folder in order to configure deployment for both stages.
+Also worth noting, the score.py file is in this folder which is what gets containerized and deployed.
+Any changes to this folder will not automatically queue a Release because there will not be a new model artifact produced from the Build pipeline.
+Therefore, if you change something in this folder and would like to update your deployment, you will need to manually queue a Release and specify the most recent model_metadata producing Build as the artifact.
+    - ***model_building:***
+        - this folder contains operationalized model building code.
+When a change is made to a file in this folder, the Build will compile that file and take the produced model and use it to queue a Release.
+Any files in this folder should output a .pkl file.

+***tests:***
+- this folder is where all of your tests will live.
+All files in the src folder should be covered by tests.

 # Notebooks
 Some options for making code reviews / source control / PRs easier with jupyter notebooks: